NextBrain-ai/nbsynthetic/README.md

 # **How to use it**

 ## **1. Input data**
   The first step is to load the data wich we will use to fit GAN.
 We can do it by importing the `nbsynthetic.data.load_data` function an use the parameters name of filename and decimal character.
-For example ```python df = input_data(filename, decimal='.')``` .
+For example `df = input_data(filename, decimal='.')` .
 Once imported we have to prepare this data considering the following conditions.</br>
 - nbsynthetic does not accept string values.
 We have to encode categorical featires with strings as a numeric array.
 We can use any of the encoders available in `sklearn.preprocessing`.
 - We have to be sure that datatypes are correctly set.
 Numerical columns has to will have 'float' or 'int' dtypes.
 Boolean columns will be pandas Categorical type.
 - Drop or replace NaN values